bioinfomaticsCSU/BOSS/README.md

 is_paired_end is 0 or 1, 1 represents that read library is paired-end library, 0 represents that read library is mate-paired.

-out_put_path is the path which is used for output.
+scaffold_file_name is the output file name, this file includes scaffolds produced by BOSS.

 3)Output.

-ScaffoldSet.fa is the file which includes scaffolds produced by BOSS.
+scaffold_file_name is the file (fasta format) which includes scaffolds produced by BOSS.